Atlantic Illumination Entertainment Lighting

 SOCKET REFERENCE

-This table focuses on sockets used in entertainment industry
+This table focuses on sockets used in entertainment

-Be aware that sockets will often appear more than once because the
+industry equipment.
+Be aware that some sockets appear

-table is cross-referenced.
+more than once because the table is cross-referenced.

 To directly locate a Socket without scanning the table,